Back to Posts

 Legislature with AI swirls over it

-This page covers the federal AI policy landscape, including the failed moratorium, the TAKE IT DOWN Act, America's AI Action Plan, the December 2025 executive order, the NIST standards approach, and the international regulatory context that shapes compliance obligations for U.S. businesses operating abroad.
+This page breaks down the federal AI policy landscape, including the failed moratorium effort, the TAKE IT DOWN Act, the administration's AI Action Plan, both 2025 and 2026 executive orders, the National Institute of Standards and Technology (NIST) standards approach, and the international frameworks that directly impact U.S. businesses operating across borders.

 Quick Navigation